Well Furlong logo

 The Taming of the Shrew

-The fourth play in the season proper will a new production directed by Toby Frow.
-Samantha Spiro will play the formidable Katherina.
+The second play in the season proper was a new production directed by Toby Frow.
+Samantha Spiro, who bears a remarkable resemblance to "Carry On"/"East Enders" actress Barbara Windsor, plays the formidable Katherina.
+She is ideal as the strong, attractive, funny and finally loving so-called Shrew.

 Links